freakGE/dayz-linux-cli-launcher/README.md

 ## **Usage**

-To launch script you have to install **nodeJS**.

-After launching it u can start searching servers, getting details about server, adding to favorites etc...

 For better results u can use flags, please read "**Flags**" to use full potential of launcher.

 After finding server that u want just enter ID to join server, also you can use ID in various ways, please read "**Manipulate ID**".